top of page

 A Day at Playgroup

-Drop off for our morning session starts at 8am and concludes at 8.30am at which point we gather the children for circle time and registration (a great opportunity to learn numbers).
+Drop off for our morning session starts at 8.30am.
+By 9am most children have arrived and had a little catch up with friends, at which point we gather the children for circle time and registration.
+Circle time is a great opportunity to learn and connect as a group.
 At circle time we get the children involved in the topic of the week, through discussion, songs and poems.
 This is also the time to explain all about the wonderful activities that will be on offer during the session and to find out what exciting things your little ones might want to tell the group.

-Fine motor skills are developed at the mark-making table through fun, creative activities.
+Fine motor skills are also developed at the mark-making table through fun, creative activities and through special 'work' with Aleya.

-After lunch the play continues with small group games, cooking and maybe a kick about with some balls on the village green or a trip to Garson's Farm.
-Afternoons usually finish with story time and a drink and snack before pick up time.
-Parents collect from 2.45pm to 3pm.
+After lunch, once our lunch club children have gone home, the play continues with small group games, cooking and maybe a kick about with some balls on the village green or a trip to Garson's Farm.

-Forest school, our woodland nursery, runs every afternoon throughout the year (subject to demand) and is a fantastic opportunity for all children, from two years old, to reap the benefits of outdoor play and learning.
+Some afternoons are dedicated to forest school sessions and so we take our packed lunch with us and head outside.
+Forest school takes place in almost all weathers so appropriate clothing is essential.
+Forest school, is a fantastic opportunity for all children, from two years old*, to reap the benefits of outdoor play and learning.
 We start our session with register and a safety talk, before heading out to walk to our site, which is just a short way from the village hall.

 "An early breakfast club drop-off, followed by a morning session at Playgroup and an afternoon at forest school gives my son a wonderfully varied day.
 It is also long enough for me to go to work.
 I couldn't find this combination of varied activities on offer anywhere else."